AlffonsoMV/TrafficRL/README.md

 - **Environment**: Traffic simulation based on Gymnasium
 - **Memory**: Experience replay buffers for DQN training
 - **Models**: Neural network architectures for value estimation
+- **Utils**: Tools for logging and visualization
-- **Utils**: Tools for logging, visualization, benchmarking, and analysis
+- **Analysis**: Tools for analyzing traffic patterns, training metrics, and comparative analysis
+- **Benchmark**: Tools for benchmarking different agents and configurations
 - **CLI**: Unified command-line interface for all operations